Mereddy10/MentorConnect/README.md

    Students can check meeting details, reschedules, and faculty feedback.

 7. **Profile Management**
-   Edit name, branch, CGPA, email, phone number, and DOB in your profile section.
+   Edit name, branch, email, phone number, and DOB in your profile section.

 ---